 **The teachers will have extra water with them and emergency sunscreen for children if necessary.

 You can find each of these park locations in our Program Locations.

 Bird Watching Week!
-July 3rd-6th Hastings Park, 9am-12pm (1 spot left on Thursday)
+July 3rd-6th Hastings Park, 9am-12pm This camp is FULL

 Sanctuary Pond is an amazing place to observe birds!
 Hummingbirds, Herons, and Mallards OH MY!
 During this week we will take time to learn a few of the different kinds of birds that live in Sanctuary Pond, what they eat and their bird calls.
 When we’re not learning about the local birds, we will be exploring the surrounding park and all that it has to offer!
 We will play tag underneath the Ferris Wheel and create pretend parties with dance performances and campfires at the stone steps.
 It will be a wonderful week of exploration that lets our imaginations soar wherever we want them to go.